 - Phnom Penh Full-Day Guided Trip

 - Private Excursion to Ancient Temples, Takéo Silk Village & Mount Chisor

 - Flight of the Gibbon Zipline Tour at Angkor Park

 - Tonlé Sap Lake Tour with Sunset Dinner Cruise

 - Angkor Temples Private Small-Group Tour

-What may make it more interesting to some, is the legend associated with it.
+What may make Phimeanakas more interesting to some is the legend associated with the temple.
 Phimeanakas was the temple of the king, and the legend says that in the golden tower that topped the temple, there dwelled a mystical serpent that would transform itself into a woman at night.
 In order to protect the kingdom, and to prevent a disaster befalling the kingdom, the Angkorian kings were required to make love with the serpent every night.

 - Location: Royal Palace, Angkor Thom, Siem Reap, Cambodia